 A weapon of weight at the Court of Princes, the sword, it was said, " was an inborn prerogative of nobility " (1).
 They owed everything to it; and every excess was forgiven it, crime and betrayal in love, assault and assassination.
-Women, always indulgent critics of the vices themselves inspire, - for can they not turn them to their own profit? - always touched by a crime committed to pleasure them, paid liberally with their persons for such trilling services as this.
+Women, always indulgent critics of the vices themselves inspire, - for can they not turn them to their own profit? - always touched by a crime committed to pleasure them, paid liberally with their persons for such trifling services as this.
 About the year 1554 the sword saved the Parisian ladies from the hateful introduction of the invidious chastity-belts of Bergamo, an imitation of the ancient Roman padlocked guards (2).

 (1) VARILLAS.
-Hist, de Henri III.
+Hist. de Henri III.

 (1) " On the 23rd.
-December, the Due de Guise, who was seated at the council-board, having been summoned thither at the King's behest, and having risen up and set forth to travel thereto alone and unarmed save for his sword, the innate prerogative of his rank..."
+December, the Due de Guise, who was scated at the council-board, having been summoned thither at the King's behest, and having risen up and set forth to travel thereto alone and unarmed save for his sword, the innate prerogative of his rank..."
 Petition presented to the Most Honourable Members of the Court of Parliament of Paris by the Most Noble the Duchess de Guise, etc. Imprinted at Paris by Bolin-Thierry, Rue des Anglais, by the Place Maubert, 1589.

-(2) The chastity belt, or safety belt, of the Italians and Spaniards, is intended. " Bergamo is a town of Italy where they sell and make use of many of these belts. "- Le Duchat, Notes sur Rabelais.
+(2) The chastity belt, or safety belt, of the Italians and Spaniards, is intended. " Bergamo is a town of Italy where they sell and make use of many of these belts. "- LE DCCHAT, Notes sur Rabelais.

-" Unless I plug my wife, as do the Bergamasques. "-Rabelais, Pantagruel, bk.
+" Unless I plug my wife, as do the Bergamasques. "•- Rabelais, Pantagruel, bk.
 III, ch.
 XXXVI.

-&quot;This precaution, which sundry Italians have deemed good to take with their wives, was some thought of introducing into France in the Sixteenth Century.
-"Brantôme relates the fact in his Dames Galantes.
+" This precaution, which sundry Italians have deemed good to take with their wives, was some thought of introducing into France in the Sixteenth Century. " Brantôme relates the fact in his Dames Galantes.

 " In the days of King Henri ", he says, "there was a certain jeweller who imported at the fair of St. Germain a dozen of certain contrivances to bridle women's affairs.
-These were constructed of iron, and encircled the waist like a girdle or belt; they passed underneath, and could be secured there with a lock, - being so cunningly framed that the woman, once bridled therewith, could never avail for the pleasures of love, as the things were pierced but by a few minute holes... "

-All this, and we wish to lay special stress on the point, reveal to us two principal actuating motives, viz, pleasure and self-interest.
+These were constructed of iron, and encircled the waist All this, and we wish to lay special stress on the point, reveal to us two principal actuating motives, viz, pleasure and self-interest.
 It is our task in the ensuing Second Part to verify by an analysis of certain facts at once the importance and the invariable concomitance of these two powerful incentives.